pcaston/OpenPeerPower.github.io/source/_integrations/bmw_connected_drive.markdown

 action:
   service: notify.bmw_connected_drive_<your_vehicle>
   data:
-    title: Message from Home Assistant # optional, will default to "Home Assistant" when left empty
+    title: Message from Open Peer Power # optional, will default to "Open Peer Power" when left empty
     message: The text of the message you want to send to your vehicle
 ```